premchand210/Fuel-quote-Web_Application/README.md

 # SD-spring-2020
-This repository contains code and details about my website on fuel-quote.
+This repository contains code and details about my Web Application on fuel-quote.
 The login page is index.php
 Registration page is signupEditing.php
 If the registration is successful, it directs us to thankyou.php page.